-Here at the World Cup, Biddy Burgum, who celebrates her 92nd birthday this month, is describing the modern game with lively hand gestures in the air.
+Biddy Burgum, nearing 92, is describing the modern game with gusto and lively hand gestures in the air.

-“The sticks are up here and it’s all the turning around,” she smiles.
+“The sticks are up here and it’s all the turning around,” she smiles on the fringes of the Women’s World Cup.
 “It’s all very different.
 In our day, we were told that hockey was a polite game so you mustn’t turn on your opponent.”

 One would never have guessed that she was the oldest living player at England Hockey’s Pride of England function last Sunday, as the national governing body invited – and tracked down – past women’s international representatives for a celebration of women’s hockey.